scatanuso/Basic-ActiveDirectory-and-HomeLabDetection/README.md

  ### [YouTube Demonstration](https://youtu.be/7eJexJVCqJo)

 <h2>Description</h2>
 This project consists of demonstrating the creation of a simple Active Directory Domain Environment using Oracle Virtual Box.
 In addition, this project also showcases the use of Splunk, Sysmon, and Atomic Red Team (ATR) to generate telemetry on an Ubuntu Server running Splunk.
 This lab will simulate a real world attack by using an attack machine on the network running Kali Linux that will bruteforce a password from a user account on the Active Directory Domain environment.
 The goal of this project is to demonstrate thorough comprehension of how to configure Windows Machine, Splunk, and Active Directory while also emphaszing its role in a corporate network.
-In addition, demonstrating how a potential threat actor may compromise a coporate host system on the network, gaining access through the use of a password attack.
-The Video Demonstration will showcase the entire creation of the Active Directory Environment while the Program Walkthrough will only demonstrate the bruteforce attack on the newly created user and analyze the telemetry generated from the attack on Splunk.
+In addition, demonstrating how a potential threat actor may compromise a coporate host system on the network, gaining access through the use of a password attack and stealing credentials.
 <br />

-<h2>Operating Systems, Software, Tools, Utilities, and Languages Used</h2>
+<h2>Tools, Utilities, and Languages Used</h2>

 - <b>PowerShell</b>
 - <b>Splunk</b>